James Desborough (journalist)

 James Desborough is a show business writer, media commentator and PR consultant who works in Los Angeles, New York and London.

+James has been a long-term media commentator and contributor to news outlets worldwide.
+He regularly appears on BBC Radio shows broadcast worldwide.

 As a correspondent he has interviewed celebrities from the worlds of sports, politics and entertainment.
 James has appeared on major TV networks, print publications and online websites worldwide.

+Desborough has been a correspondent for outlets worldwide including being a freelance contributor for Daily Mail TV covering high profile red carpet events and conducting exclusive interviews.
+His exclusive material featured in the season of Daily Mail TV, hosted by Jesse Palmer, which won the Daytime Emmy Award for Outstanding Entertainment News Program at the 46th Annual Daytime Emmy Awards in Pasadena, California on Sunday.

 He was named the Show business Reporter Of The Year at the 2009 British Press Awards.
 In 2014 he won two awards at the Southern California Journalism Awards - Online Personality Profile Article and Online Entertainment Feature.
 He also collected the runner up prize for the Online Entertainment News Category.
 In 2013, he was nominated as Entertainment Journalist Of The Year at the 55th So Cal Journalism Awards and was runner-up in the international news report category at the 55th SoCal Journalism Awards.

+Desborough, being English, is not related to a Cornish serial killer of the same name.
+Some social media commentators and outlets have confused the two men because of the criminal's obsession with the TV crime series Dexter.

 Early career

 Desborough started work at the regional newspaper the Barking & Dagenham Post as a news reporter in 1994.
 The newspaper's past reporters include editor Phil Hall, who later became the editor of News of the World.

 Desborough worked as a freelancer diary reporter on the London showbiz and social scene from 1999 to 2000.
 In 2000, Desborough was hired by World Entertainment News Network (WENN) as the News Editor in London by CEO Jonathan Ashby.
 During that time he worked alongside former Sun reporter and author Bill Coles.